WASdev/sample.DefaultApplication/README.md

 ## Migrating Entity EJBs to JPA

-Java Persistence API (JPA) is a recommended replacement for EJB 2.x Entity EJB Beans.
+Java Persistence API (JPA) is the recommended replacement for EJB 2.x Entity EJB Beans.
 The JPA Entity provides the interface to the database table.
 We plan to use the DefaultApplication database as-is (there is only one table), so we just needed to generate the JPA Entity class.
 We also chose to use a stateless session EJB as the injection mechanism for the JPA entity and to contain the application increment code for the persistence example.

 The [Eclipse Dali Java Persistence Tools](https://www.eclipse.org/webtools/dali/docs/3.2/user_guide/toc.htm) are useful for creating the JPA Entity class.
 Starting from the section for [Generating entities from tables](https://www.eclipse.org/webtools/dali/docs/3.2/user_guide/tasks006.htm), follow the steps to create a new JPA project using a Liberty runtime and then generate the entity from the DefaultDB.
 You can unzip the DefaultDB.zip found in the [original/database folder](./original/database).
 Refer to the Dali guides for the full details.
 Some Liberty-specific details are provided here.